“How did you get into metalwork?”

 That’s when I decided to try metal fabrication.

 I had the opportunity to work with some amazing and skilled individuals that made me appreciate the work it takes to create something beautiful from a raw material, and also how to push it to its limits.
-Shortly after, I began learning manual machining, then I learned how to program and run CNC mills and plasma cutters, and at a certain point I was running jobs on two machines while also fabricating and welding other jobs at the same time!
+Shortly after, I began learning manual machining, then I learned how to program and run CNC mills and plasma cutters, and at a certain point I was running jobs on two machines while also fabricating other jobs at the same time!
 It made me realize one person, with the help of some robots, could do the work of multiple people.

 So while I got started in electronics, I ended up in metal fabrication, and then found a lot of common ground between the two.